SignalK/SensESP/README.md

 Everything that is configurable on a "live" device will be in the menu that appears.
 As you'll see in the examples, this includes things like how often you want to read the sensor (usually represented as "read_delay"), how many samples you want in the MovingAverage() transform, what multiplier and offset you want in the Linear() transform, etc., etc. You can also rename the device from that menu, and restart the device, and even reset the device to factory settings (which erases the wifi credentials and the device name).

+## Add-on libraries

+Going forward, SensESP attempts to focus on providing the core "scaffolding" for building asynchronous and Signal K aware sensor devices.
+It will not include sensor classes for every possible piece of hardware but those can be provided by third parties and pulled in as dependencies as any other library.
+Thus, SensESP will hopefully become more like a network of affiliated projects.

+A list of SensESP add-on libraries can be found on a separate page: [SensESP add-ons and related projects](https://github.com/SensESP/blob/master/docs/Add-ons.md).

 ## Getting help

 Discussion about SensESP happens mostly in [Signalk-dev Slack](http://slack-invite.signalk.org/) on the #sensors channel.
 Don't hesitate to join and ask if you ever have problems with getting your project working!